ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 ```
 def EPICS_CA_ADDR_LIST merckx
 ```
-and then you can use `caget` on values e.g.
+and then you can use `caget` or `camonitor` on values e.g.
 ```
-caget TG:TS2:DMOD:METH:TEMP
+camonitor TG:TS2:DMOD:METH:TEMP
 ```
 You can [browse the Db file source on the web](https://github.com/FreddieAkeroyd/EPICS-VMS/tree/master/ioc/ISISBEAM/isisbeamApp/Db)